marioacjr/sbfrm/README.md

 ####  The simplest way to run:

-`python3 sbfrm.py update_collections src-collection/ dest-collection/`
+`python3 sbfrm.py update_collection src-collection/ dest-collection/`

 ####  Where:
-- **update_collections** is the task you want to perform.
+- **update_collection** is the task you want to perform.
 In this case it is to add new roms to your collection;
 - **src-collection/** is the path of the collection you want to add;
 - **dest-collection/** is the path to your collection where the files will be added and the gamelist.xml generated or updated;